 After the distribution and the Quanex Building Products merger, we will be a separate publicly-traded company.
-Immediately following the distribution, we expect to have approximately beneficial holders of shares of our common stock, based on the number of beneficial stockholders of Quanex Corporation common stock on , 2008, and shares of our common stock outstanding.
+As of the distribution date, we expect to have approximately 4,125 beneficial holders of shares of our common stock, based on the number of beneficial stockholders of Quanex Corporation common stock on February 8, 2008, and approximately shares of our common stock outstanding.
 The actual number of shares to be issued in the Quanex Building Products merger will be determined on the record date.

-Anticipated Credit Facility
+New Credit Facility

-Concurrently with the completion of the distribution and the Quanex Building Products merger, we anticipate entering into a senior unsecured credit facility for a term of five years with aggregate availability of \$250 million to \$300 million with an accordion feature permitting an increase in such aggregate commitment of up to \$100 million.
-Based on preliminary meetings with several banks participating in Quanex Corporation's existing facility, we expect the agreement will include various terms and conditions consistent with Quanex Corporation's existing facility and with recent transactions for comparable companies.
+Concurrently with the completion of the distribution and the Quanex Building Products merger, we anticipate entering into a senior unsecured credit facility for a term of five years with aggregate availability of \$250 million to \$300 million at closing, and thereafter, and pursuant to an accordion feature, an increase in such aggregate commitment to \$350 million.
+Based on the term sheet discussed with the lenders, we expect the agreement will include various terms and conditions consistent with Quanex Corporation's existing facility and with recent transactions for comparable companies.
 Such terms and conditions include a leverage-based pricing grid, financial covenants and limitations on indebtedness, asset or equity sales, and acquisitions.
 Proceeds from the facility will be used to provide availability for working capital, capital expenditures, permitted acquisitions, letters of credit and general corporate purposes.